-The script weather.py reads the weather information from the weather.dat file or directly from the MBFITS files.
-It multiplies the Tsys found in the all.fit by a given Tcal and prints out a LIST.tsys, with the opacity information for each scan that is listed in the scanlist-file.
-When the weather data is read from the raw MBFITS file the script will write a new weather.dat for alter use.
+The script weather.py reads the weather information for the MBFITS files, multiplies the Tsys found in the all.fit by a given Tcal and prints out a weather.dat and a LIST.tsys, with the opacity information for each scan that is listed in the scanlist-file.
 The minimum zenith opacity is fitted from the Tsys vs. airmass distribution and is presented in the plot Opacities.eps.
 Weather.eps contains the weather info.

 '''

 obs2@observer3:~$ weather.py

 Task to read weather data from MBFITS files,

 save them in ASCII format, and compute LIST.tsys.

 Usage: weather.py scan-file [Tcal] [fdir=<PATH>]

-The scan-file should contain the scan numbers to be reduced.
+The scan-file should contain the scan numbers

+to be reduced.

 Comments can be inserted with a leading '#', e.g.:

 Good pointing scans

 2567

 2568

 #2569 removed because of RFI!

 2570

-...
+. . .

+Options:

-Options: Tcal: temperature of the noise diode to get correct Tsys (default=1) fdir=<PATH>: if the data are not in /daten/Raw any more '''
+Tcal: temperature of the noise diode to get correct Tsys (default=1)

+fdir=<PATH>: if the data are not in /daten/Raw any more

+'''